 Other conditions affecting the central nervous system that can cause numbness and tingling include:

 - Stroke.
-Sudden numbness in the arm, leg, or face, especially on one side of the body, is an early symptom of stroke.
+Sudden numbness in the arm, leg, or face, especially on one side of the body, is an

 - Mini-strokes.
 Transient ischemic attacks, or mini-strokes, can cause one side of the face to go numb and droop.

 - Encephalitis.
 In severe cases, inflammation in the brain and spinal cord can cause a loss of sensation in parts of the body or partial paralysis in the arms or legs.

 - Transverse myelitis.
 Inflammation in the spinal cord can cause a band-like sensation across the torso, as well as weakness in the legs and sometimes arms.

 - Tumors.
 Tumors can put pressure on parts of the spinal cord and brain, resulting in numbness and tingling.
 Tumors in the cerebral cortex (outer region of the brain) tend to cause numbness on one side of the body.
 Tumors in and close to the cranial nerves tend to cause facial numbness and weakness.
 Tumors impacting the spinal cord can cause numbness, usually in both arms and legs.

 - Back and neck damage.
 Back and neck injuries can cause nerve damage or compression, resulting in numbness and tingling.

 - Magnesium deficiency.
 Magnesium helps regulate many systems in the body, including proper nerve function.
 Severe magnesium deficiencies, or hypomagnesemia, can cause numbness and tingling.

 Some other conditions that target specific parts of the body can cause numbness and tingling.
 Body parts include:

 Alcoholic liver damage can cause peripheral neuropathy, affecting the hands and feet.